Mohammad Soltani Mehr

-Mohammad Soltani Mehr (محمد سلطانی مهر, born 4 February 1999) is an Iranian professional football player who plays for Nassaji Mazandaran in the Azadegan League.
+Mohammad Soltani Mehr (محمد سلطانی مهر, born 4 February 1999) is an Iranian professional football player who plays for Esteghlal Khuzestan in the Persian Gulf Pro League.
 He has been mentioned by The Guardian among 60 of the best young talents in world football.

 Club career

 Saipa

 He started his career with Pas Tehran academy.
 Later he joined Damash Tehran and Saipa academies.
 In summer 2015 he was promoted to Saipa first team by Majid Jalali.
 He made his debut for Saipa on 12 February 2016 against Sepahan as a substitute for Milad Meydavoudi, being only 17 years and 8 days old.